-This chocolate fudge recipe is smooth, rich, and perfect for any occasion or party!
+This Chocolate Fudge with Marshmallow Cream recipe is smooth, rich, and perfect for any occasion or party!
 Easy to make and even better than any you could purchase!

 This is seriously the best chocolate fudge recipe.
 Ever.
 It has been in my family for years and my dad always makes it during the holidays.
 It isn't the typical recipe with sweetened condensed milk, it takes slightly more effort but it is seriously worth every minute.